minipub/wordle/README.md

 Sometimes you lost your patience or just get bored with this game, you can call the auto solver to help (cheat)

 ```
-wordle solver 2>/dev/null
+wordle solver
 ```

-Also, you can redirect Stderr to a file to look the whole analysis
+Also, you can add option verbose to redirect Stderr to a file, in order to look the whole analysis

 Help yourself to input and enjoy the fun!